We reveal the best Nikon DSLR cameras you can buy in 2023, and take a look back at some of the milestone models from the firm’s history.

 • 3.2-inch, 2.26million-dot LCD screen with touchscreen control

-Since its arrival in late 2017 the Nikon D850 has been regarded by many as the company’s best camera and, for some, it remains so today, despite the impressive slew of Nikon Z-series mirrorless cameras that have been launched in its wake.
+Since its arrival in late 2017 the Nikon D850 has been regarded by many as the company’s best camera and, for some, remains so today, despite the impressive slew of Nikon Z-series mirrorless cameras launched in its wake.

 The D850’s headline specification is arguably its 45.7MP full frame sensor, which puts it close to medium format resolution territory but housed within a DSLR body.

-The camera effectively inherited almost all of the AF features of the Nikon D5 DSLR that was primarily aimed at sports photographers, but the D850 is capable of capturing much more than sports action.
+The camera effectively inherited almost all of the AF features of the Nikon D5 DSLR which was primarily developed for sports photography, but the D850 is capable of capturing much more than just sports action.
 It uses a backside illuminated sensor, which helps to increase the efficiency of the sensor, (thus improving low light performance), and improves peripheral image quality at the edges of pictures.
 The D850 also has no anti-aliasing filter, which allows for finer detail capture in images.

-The D850, it still holds its head up very high amongst the best Nikon cameras, even though some years have elapsed since its launch.
+The D850, still holds its head up very high amongst the best Nikon cameras, despite the years that have elapsed since its launch.
 The fact that Nikon put a lot of top-line technology into the D850 means it remains a great choice for photographers across a variety of genres – wedding, sports, nature, fashion, portrait, landscape and more.
-It’s a camera that, in full-frame DSLR terms, remains difficult to beat.
+For a full-frame DSLR, it remains difficult to beat.

 Read our Nikon D850 review